aij/lift-formlets/README.md

 incredibly helpful to find another Formlet library that also used Scala and Scalaz.

-## License

-lift-formlets is provided under the terms of the MIT License.
-No warranties are made, express or implied.
-See the `LICENSE` file in this same directory.

 # Author/Contributors

 lift-formlets is copyright [Wisconsin Court System](http://wicourts.gov/), and was